 In 1714, the Borbons made Spanish the country’s only language.
 Between 1726 and 1739, Spanish dictionaries were edited and published around the Spanish-speaking world.
 Local populations also helped to create creoles and spread the Spanish language and after various wars of independence, Spanish was spoken across most of the Americas by the 19th century.

-Spanish also spread to Africa during the 18th and 19th centuries in places such as Equatorial Guinea and Western Sahara.
+Spanish also spread to Africa during the 18th and 19th centuries, to places such as Equatorial Guinea and Western Sahara.

-As you know, Spanish as we know it today, is the official language of Spain where it’s known as “Castillian” (Castellano).
+As you know, Spanish, as we know it today, is the official language of Spain where it’s known as “Castillian” (Castellano).
 Catalan, Basque, and Galician are also official languages in various regions in Spain.
 This means that Spanish isn't always the only language used to teach students in Spanish schools, and Spanish vocabulary isn't always the only vocabulary that the students learn.
 This might change depending on the part of Spain that you are in.

-When it comes to Castillian Spanish, it has its own vocabulary, expressions, accent, conjugations, and pronunciation, and grammar.
+When it comes to Castillian Spanish, it has its own distinct vocabulary, expressions, accent, conjugations, pronunciation, and grammar.
 This is all thanks to the history it shares with Spain as a country.

-However, learning all this can be done quite easily in the modern age.
+However, learning all of this can be done quite easily in the modern age.
 You’ll quickly see how many English words (over half our vocabulary comes from Latin or French) have a lot in common with Spanish words.
 During your language learning, whether it is Spanish online or with a Spanish teacher, you will discover these words at regular intervals.

-Put simply, it is quite easy to learn Spanish nowadays in Spanish classes or in a country where Spanish is spoken.
+Put simply, it is quite easy to learn Spanish nowadays from Spanish lessons or in a country where Spanish is spoken.
 After all, Spanish is the second most popular language in the world!

 As we said earlier, the Spanish language spread through culture and conquest.
 These are probably the two most powerful ways to do it.
 You’ll probably learn more about this in your Spanish courses.